 Professional development.

 Beginning teacher induction.

+Working conditions.

 Permissible:

-Recruitment of highly qualified individuals, particularly underrepresented minorities, who demonstrate strong potential to become effective educators;
+Recruitment of highly qualified individuals, particularly underrepresented individuals, who demonstrate strong potential to become effective educators;

 Reducing class size by an amount and to a level consistent with what evidence-based research has found to improve student learning;

-Implementing or improving a professional growth and improvement system that factors in evidence of student learning and evidence of classroom practice;
+Implementing or improving a professional growth and improvement system that factors in multiple measures (as previously defined) as evidence of student learning and evidence of effective classroom practice;

-Rigorous entrance exams that are aligned with challenging state standards that evaluate content knowledge and other competencies that lead to increased student learning;
+Rigorous entrance exams that are fully aligned with challenging state standards that evaluate content knowledge and other competencies that lead to increased student learning;

 Encouraging and supporting local educational agencies in the training of teachers, principals, and other educators in ways to reduce the use of suspensions and expulsions, as described in Section 9101 (43) and (44).
-This could include developing tools such as developmentally, culturally, and linguistically appropriate positive behavioral intervention systems, tiered disciplinary systems, conflict resolution and restorative justice, as well as other evidence based approaches.
+This could include developing tools such as developmentally, culturally, and linguistically appropriate positive behavioral intervention systems, tiered disciplinary systems, conflict resolution and restorative justice, as well as other evidence based approaches, and the use of student data to determine the effectiveness of those efforts.

 Integration and Alignment- The system described in subsection (a) shall—